 They may lie or steal.

 Conduct disorder affects boys and girls differently.
 Girls are less likely to be physically aggressive.
-Instead, girls typically run away, lie, abuse substances, and sometimes engage in prostitution.
+Instead, girls typically run away, lie, and sometimes engage in prostitution.
 Boys tend to fight, steal, and vandalize.
+Both sexes are likely to use and abuse substances.
 (See also Behavioral Problems in Adolescents.)

 Seriously violating rules is common and includes running away from home and frequently being truant from school.
 Children are likely to use and abuse illicit drugs and have difficulties in school.
 Suicidal thoughts may occur and must be taken seriously.

 About two thirds of the children stop the inappropriate behaviors by adulthood.
 The younger a child is when conduct disorder begins, the more likely the behavior is to continue.
 If the behavior continues into adulthood, people often encounter legal trouble, chronically violate the rights of others, and are often diagnosed with antisocial personality disorder.
 Some of these adults develop mood, anxiety, or other mental health disorders.

 Doctors base the diagnosis of conduct disorder on the child’s behavior.
 The symptoms or behavior must be troubling enough to impair functioning in relationships, at school, or at work.